filiplajszczak/filip.lajszczak.dev/posts/test-driven-development-with-python-revisited.md

 and bits and pieces of devops.
 Deployment chapters are not limited to one or another platform as a service but go into lower level interaction with a server.

 Levels of complexity are built up gradually.
-Reader is led by hand from naive basic solutions to more advanced Django.
+The reader is led by hand from naive basic solutions to more advanced Django.
 From running tests by hand to deployment of automation and [Continuous Integration](https://www.obeythetestinggoat.com/book/chapter_CI.html).
 All of that without jumping over intermediate steps and with proper explanation.